paradise-fi/RoFI/doc/rofilib/atoms/patterns.rst

 Sometimes, you need to store a such hierarchy in class which you want to make copyable.
 With ``unique_ptr`` you have to manually define all the copy and move constructors.
-This can be tedious, therefore, atoms provide :cpp:class:`atoms::valuePtr` which stores objects on heap, but provides copy semantics for them.
+This can be tedious, therefore, atoms provide :cpp:class:`atoms::ValuePtr` which stores objects on heap, but provides copy semantics for them.
 It is somewhat similar to proposed ``std::polymorphic_value``, however, it does not feature small-buffer optimization to provide stable references.

-.. doxygenclass:: atoms::valuePtr
+.. doxygenclass:: atoms::ValuePtr
     :project: lib